-Before setting off re-read the safety instructions (see below) which are on the inside cover of the logbook and also within each punt.
+Before setting off, read the safety instructions (see below) which are on the inside cover of the logbook and also within each punt.

 On return ensure the punt is bailed, cleaned and safely installed under the floating cover.
-Return equipment to the Boathouse and record your return in the logbook with a note of any events, problems, breakages etc. Lock up the punt(s).
-If you are the only one using the Boathouse, ensure the site is secure and tidy before you leave.
+Return equipment to the Boathouse and record and problems, breakages etc. If you are the only one using the Boathouse, ensure the site is secure and tidy before you leave.